lindell/home-assistant-tv4-play/README.md

 Home Assistant TV4 Play
 ----

+> [!NOTE]
+> As of 2023-11-29, TV4 changed their API which broke this integration.
+See [Issue#15](https://github.com/lindell/home-assistant-tv4-play/issues/15) for progress on making it work with the new API.

 Play tv4 play programs on home assistant media players.

 Currently, only `tv4_play.play_suggested` is available, but the plan is to add more services.